porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.examples.md

 The `p-tabs-bar` component is detached from the content which belongs to the active tab.
 We provide the necessary `role="tab"`, `tabindex` and `aria-selected` on the tabs inside the component.

 To be truly accessible you need to provide some more information because every tab needs an `aria-controls` attribute which points to the corresponding `id` of the `tabpanel`.
 The content placeholder needs the `role="tabpanel"` and the attribute `aria-labelledby` which points to the unique id of the corresponding tab (`aria-controls`).

 You must also take care of the focus handling of the tabpanel.
 Therefor the active tab panel must have an `tabindex="0"` to receive keyboard focus and the focus indicator must be styled accordingly.

-<Playground class="playground-tabs-bar" :markup="accessibility" :config="config"></Playground>
+<Playground class="playground-tabs-bar" :frameworkMarkup="codeExample" :markup="accessibility" :config="config"></Playground>

 ---
 ## Active Tab